Indigenous intellectual property: New Zealand

 The Intellectual Property Office of New Zealand is responsible for determining some types of intellectual property in New Zealand, specifically patent, trade mark, design and plant variety rights, while copyright law of New Zealand is administered by a different unit of the Ministry of Business, Innovation and Employment.

 Māori Ka Mate haka

-Since the 19th century, Māori-style Hakas have been popularly-used by New Zealanders as a cheer at sporting events; especially for New Zealand national teams.
+Since the 19th century, Māori haka have been popularly used by New Zealanders as a cheer at sporting events; especially for New Zealand national teams.
 Between 1998 and 2006, the Ngāti Toa iwi attempted to trademark the Ka Mate haka and to forbid its use by commercial organisations without their permission.
 The Intellectual Property Office of New Zealand turned their claim down in 2006, since Ka Mate had achieved wide recognition in New Zealand and abroad as representing New Zealand as a whole and not a particular trader.
 In 2009, as a part of a wider settlement of grievances, the New Zealand government agreed to: